 “Somebody else is working on their dream at this very second.
 What are you doing?” – Max Cron

-When everybody is pushing towards the same goal, with the same enthusiasm then everyone will be rewarded with the results.” – Jennifer A. Maguire
+When everybody is pushing towards the same goal, with the same enthusiasm, then everyone will be rewarded with the results.” – Jennifer A. Maguire

 “When I was 13, I met Steve Jobs at Stanford University.
 He told me to ‘ignore what others say, and follow who you want to be.’
-I keep this in mind everyday and use it to follow the path that is most authentic to me. ” – Eric Schiffer
+I keep this in mind every day and use it to follow the path that is most authentic to me. ” – Eric Schiffer

 See through them to the illusion that they are.
 Play-on-purpose rather than Playing-not-to-lose.
 Act as if you have nothing to gain or lose.
 In Truth you don’t.” – Bob Anderson

 I was wrong.

-The most transformative truth I was told is that I am the best leader when I am me – when I fully embody the strengths I already have at my disposal.
+The most transformative truth I was told is that I am the best leader when I am me – when I fully embody the strengths, I already have at my disposal.

-My motivation is my desire to never go back to that lifestyle.
+My motivation is my desire never to go back to that lifestyle.
 I work hard every day because I don’t want to buy discounted, nearly expired groceries for my kids like my parents and I used to do.